 Changes to Environment

 We are all creatures of habit, and so are dogs.
 They are the happiest when they are in an environment that they know.
-Any change to their routine and environment such as a major home reorganization or house move can cause your dog to become sad.
+Any change to their routine and environment such as a major home reorganization or house move can cause your dog to become anxious and sad.
 Your dog may even miss their old yard where the sounds and smells are familiar.

 During the time of a major physical move, you might notice some changes in your dog’s personality and behavior.
 This is your dog’s way of trying to cope with all the alterations in their life, and regain the feeling of safety.

 If this is the cause of your furry friend’s depression, you shouldn’t worry about it too much, this is normal.
 Your dog will overcome this temporary feeling once they get used to their new environment.